-To be found in most Scandinavian homes during the advent time, is four candles placed in the ‘adventsstake’, a tray or candleholder.
+The advent candle, to be found in most Scandinavian homes during the advent time, is four candles placed in the ‘adventsstake’, a tray or candleholder.

 Ticket to Heaven’s popular ranges of clothes for children are all using a classic functional and colourful design.
 Ticket to Heaven produces two collections every year, both including outerwear, rainwear and jeans as well as a full range of accessories.